 Although Richard majored in history and politics at university, it was only while touring the world in the back of a tour van, that he began to read history closely; starting out with the 20th century and working his way backwards.
 In 1989-90 he was present in Berlin and Prague for the fall of communism, and was swept up in the revolutionary energy of the times.

-The final years of DAAS passed in a blur of images: there were shows at the Barcelona Olympics, where they unrolled a huge, obscene image of the Olympic mascot to a screaming crowd in the Parc de la Ciutadella; there was a hail of rum bottles while they performed in an un-policed Western Australian mining town.
-In the Belfast Festival they presented a parody of Satan worship, earning the outrage of both the Catholic and Protestant churches who failed to see the humour in the thing.
+The final years of DAAS passed in a blur of images: there were shows at the Barcelona Olympics, where they unrolled a huge, obscene image of the Olympic mascot to a screaming crowd in the Parc de la Ciutadella; there was a hail of rum bottles while they performed in an un-policed Australian mining town in the Great Sandy Desert.
+At the Belfast Festival they presented a parody of Satan worship, earning the outrage of both the Catholic and Protestant churches who failed to see the humour in the thing.
 There was a final TV series for Channel 4 in the UK, Viva Cabaret, hosted by Tom Jones.

-After DAAS broke up in 1994, Richard went on to present several television programs, including Race Around the World and Aftershock, a series on radical emerging technologies.
+After DAAS broke up in 1994, Richard went on to present several television programs for ABC TV, including Race Around the World and Aftershock, a series on radical emerging technologies.

 Richard began on Conversations in 2005, collaborating with senior producer Pam O'Brien.
 Conversations was soon taken up by ABC Radio stations across Australia and across two networks, and has since become a national institution, generating 1.9 million program downloads every month.